19 Quick and Simple Ways to Increase Amazon Affiliate Earnings [Updated]

 However, if your image is actually an Amazon affiliate link, you increase the chances that more people will end up on Amazon looking for products to buy.
 The more clicks you send to Amazon, the more buyers you will end up with.

 If you have ever tried to upload images, position them, label them, and then add an Amazon affiliate link, you know how time consuming this can be.
 It's worth it.
-However, luckily there is a tool that makes adding Amazon affiliate image links much easier.
+However, luckily there are many tools that make adding Amazon affiliate image links much easier.

-So, if you want to add images that already have your affiliate link in-place, I highly recommend that you check out EasyAzon 4 right here.
+So, if you want to add images that already have your affiliate link in-place, I highly recommend that you try out one of these tools.Click here to try out AAWP Click here to try out Amalinks Pro

 Use In-Content Links

 Similar to using affiliate links for your images, you can send more people to Amazon by using in-content links on your niche site.
 In fact, these in-content links are the most likely links to get clicked!

 Unfortunately, many people think that just inserting an amazon banner or an image link will be enough to make decent sales; however, this is not the case.
 If you are writing useful content, then people will actually read it and will click on your links within your content.